How to Open Ports on the Router

 - The device’s statistic IP address and the router’s IP address is required to open a port

-- Opening a Port on the router is risky and removes the network protection layer.
+- Opening a Port on the router is risky and removes the network protection layer in the form of a NAT firewall.

 What is Port Forwarding in Router?

 Port Forwarding is a simple process.
 It enables your home network computer to communicate with other systems on the internet.
-Technically, Port Forwarding is all about enabling NAT (Network Address Translation).
+Technically, Port Forwarding is all about passing through the NAT (Network Address Translation) easily.

 NAT transmits communication requests from one network and port/IP combination to another.
 Meanwhile, data packets bypass network gateways like a firewall or a router.